College of Education and Human Development

 Requirements of the middle school educator include being able to develop appropriate relationships with students, plan and implement relevant instruction, assess student progress, and work collaboratively with parents, teachers, administrators, and students to ensure success.

-Radford's Middle School Teacher Preparation Program which is called the Interdisciplinary Studies -- the middle education option, requires students must choose concentrations in two of the following areas: English, mathematics, social studies, and science.
+Students in the Interdisciplinary Studies Middle School must choose a concentration in one of the following areas: English, mathematics, social studies, and science.

 - Completion of 52 semester hours of course work